-An adjustment disorder is a health condition that results from major life changes or a recurring stressful event and cause a person to experience a group of adverse conditions; they can include trouble with sleeping, a loss of appetite, feeling sad or depressed and even suicidal thoughts.
+An adjustment disorder is a health condition that results from major life changes or a recurring stressful event and causes a person to experience a group of adverse conditions; they can include trouble with sleeping, a loss of appetite, feeling sad or depressed, and even suicidal thoughts.
 Adjustment disorder is also considered a specific trauma disorder.
 Other physical conditions that might be experienced with an adjustment disorder include headaches and heart palpitations.
-This group of conditions are considered symptoms of a disorder when they begin to negatively impact aspects of a person’s life, such as their relationships, work or academics.
+This group of conditions is considered symptoms of a disorder when they begin to negatively impact aspects of a person’s life, such as their relationships, work, or academics.
 Symptoms of an adjustment disorder usually start within three months of a stressful experience and usually last up to six months.

 What Causes Adjustment Disorder?